 Complaint Filed Against A Nurse In Texas

 Some complaints never get investigated.
-The BON won’t open an investigation if the complaints fall outside the board’s jurisdiction, don’t contain enough information to identify the nurse, and/or are considered “minor incidents” that aren’t violations of the Nursing Practice Act.
+The BON will not open an investigation if the complaints fall outside the board’s jurisdiction, do not contain enough information to identify the nurse, and/or are considered “minor incidents” that aren’t violations of the Nursing Practice Act.